2023 Most Popular Online Public Health Bachelor's Degree Schools in Florida

 Full Public Health at University of South Florida - Main Campus Report

-Out of the 7 online programs at schools in Florida that were part of this year’s ranking, University of Florida landed the # 2 spot on the list.
-Located in the midsize city of Gainesville, UF is a public college with a fairly large student population.
+A rank of #2 on this year’s list means University of Florida is a great place for public health students working on their online bachelor’s degree.
+Located in the midsize city of Gainesville, UF is a public college with a very large student population.

 Women make up 84% of the public health majors at the school.